agilecrm/rest-api/README.md

 Method: PUT

 Accepts contact object with valid id parameter in it, where ‘id’  refers to the contact that is to be updated.
-While updating the contact, If that contact is having campaigns, we should include the campaignStatus and unsubscribeStatus in the contact object.
+While updating the contact, If that contact is having campaigns, we should include the fields emailBounceStatus, campaignStatus and unsubscribeStatus in the contact object (The data in these fields should be same as it is in the retrieved contact object).

 ###Acceptable request Representation:
 ```javascript